-Note that the notion of process used above is different from multiprocessing: a process here corresponds to a component of a model (see Modeling Framework section).
+Note that the notion of process used above is different from multiprocessing: a process here corresponds to a component of a model.
+See Section Modeling Framework.

-The third level “intra-process” is more domain specific.
+The third level “user-specific” is not part the xarray-simlab framework.
 Users are free to develop xarray-simlab compatible models with custom code (in processes) that is executed either sequentially or in parallel.